SHOP LOCAL: Hear Your Local Business Shout-Outs Here

 And if you don't own a business but you want to shout-out your favourite local cafe or hair salon, we want to hear from you too!

-If you want us to plug your local business live on-air, keep listening to Triple M for your cue to call.
+If you want us to plug your local business live on-air, keep listening to Mix 94.5 for your cue to call.

 Once you've been on-air, we'll drop your shout-out into the playlist below so you can share it with your friends and family.